Use this article when you apply a filter(s) to a table and get a result you don't expect. At a high level, you need to:

 Review your filter's criteria

-Click on your filter variable in the Report tree, and you will see if that filter was created using our filtering tool, JavaScript code, or R code.
-There are sections on each type below.
+Click on your filter variable in the Data Sources tree, and you will see if that filter was created using our filtering tool, JavaScript code, or R code.
+Sections on each type are below.

 In the filtering tool

-In the object inspector click on FILTER DEFINITION > Edit Filter to open the filtering tool and review the logic, see How to Create a Complicated Filter for how to use the tool.
-The criteria is set up in a hierarchy and you can nest groups of logic (in yellow below) inside the entire list of criteria (in pink below).
+In Properties click on Data > Filter to open the filtering tool and review the logic.
+See How to Create a Complicated Filter for how to use the tool.
+The criteria is set up in a hierarchy, and you can nest groups of logic (in yellow below) inside the entire list of criteria (in pink below).
 The way to read the criteria below is "respondents whose Gender is Male AND Income is 90k or more AND (are Aware of Diet Pepsi or Prefer Diet Pepsi)".
 Each criterion and group of criteria lists the number of respondents selected (in green below), which you can match to summary tables of those questions used to confirm that the correct number of respondents is selected for each criterion.
 The total number of respondents selected by the filter is at the very bottom of the window.

 If individual criteria are selecting the expected number of cases, then the groupings or logic (ALL, ANY, etc) should be reviewed.
 If a variable used in ALL logic has missing data, it's likely that the missing data is not selected, which will exclude those respondents from the filter, even if other criteria in the ALL group are met.
 Confirm this is how you want the logic to work.